 Expense Description Deductibility Direct Expenses only for the business part of your home.
 Deductible in full.
 Examples: Painting or repairs only in the area used for business.
-Exception: May be only partially deductible in a day-care facility.
-See Day-Care Facility, later.
-Indirect Expenses for running your entire home.
+Exception: May be only partially deductible in a daycare facility.
+See Daycare Facility , later.
+Indirect Expenses for keeping up and running your entire home.
 Deductible based on the percentage of your home used for business.
 Examples: Insurance, utilities, and general repairs.
 Unrelated Expenses only for the parts of your home not used for business.
 Not deductible.
 Examples: Lawn care or painting a room not used for business.

-^{}Subject to the deduction limit, discussed earlier.
+Subject to the deduction limit, discussed earlier.